Many of the council’s significant formal decisions are made by resolution of the governing body, a local board or a committee.

 Unless the Local Government Act 2002 or the Standing Orders provide otherwise, any act or question coming before the governing body, local board or its committee must be decided by an open vote, by the majority of the members present and voting .
 This reflects the fact that the governing body or local board is democratically responsible for the council’s decision-making.

 The public can have input into the council’s decisions at meetings of the governing body, local boards and their committees.
-Ordinarily, a period of 30 minutes is set aside for public input at the start of meetings open to the public (see Standing Orders).
+Ordinarily, an item is included on the agenda at the start of meetings open to the public (see Standing Orders).
 Each speaker may talk for five minutes during this section of a governing body meeting and for three minutes during a local board meeting.
 However, a resolution to exclude the public may apply to the whole or a relevant part of a meeting.